-According to the source, the commission reviewed Shin’s petition and mailed him an official denial.
-The denial was issued with a legal explanation written by the commission’s legal affairs team, saying Shin did not meet the relevant law’s requirements to qualify as a petitioner.
+According to the source, the commission reviewed Shin’s petition and mailed him an official denial under the name of the commission’s chief Lee In-lam.
+The denial was issued with an explanation written by the commission’s legal affairs team, telling Shin he did not meet the requirements to qualify as a petitioner.

 BY PARK YONG-HAN, MICHAEL LEE [email@example.com]